Timor Python: A Toolbox for Industrial Modular Robotics: Introduction

 \subsection{Related Work}

-\acs{tool} enables modeling and simulating arbitrary combinations of robot modules, bridging the gap to traditional manipulators.
-This makes progress in the development of robotics simulation suites from recent decades available to \acp{modrob}.
+\acs{tool} enables modeling, simulating, and designing arbitrary configurations of robot modules, effectively bridging the divide between modular robots and traditional manipulators.
+As a result, recent advancements in robotic simulation suites are now within reach for \acp{modrob}, taking an essential step toward their implementation in industrial settings.

-\paragraph{\acfp{modrob}} An \acs{modrob} consists of multiple independent modules, that can be reconfigured either externally or by the robot itself (self-reconfiguring modular robots).
+\paragraph{\acfp{modrob}} An \acs{modrob} consists of multiple independent modules that can be reconfigured externally or by the robot (self-reconfiguring modular robots).
 The separation of module-level and system-level design enables rapid change-over, expansion, and robustness \cite{Yim2007, GuilinYang2022Intro}.
-Early publications on the concept of \acp{modrob}, such as the CEBOT \cite{Fukuda1988} and the RMMS \cite{Schmitz1988} in 1988, already established a distinction between joint and link modules with the possible extension of functional (i.e. end-effector) modules, a classification that is frequently used until today.
-Over the last decades, a multitude of modular robot systems has been proposed \cite{Liu2016}.
-However, it is only recently that modular robots have finally left research laboratories.
+Early publications on the concept of \acp{modrob}, such as the CEBOT \cite{Fukuda1988} and the RMMS \cite{Schmitz1988} in 1988, already established a distinction between joint and link modules with the possible extension of functional (i.e., end effector) modules, a classification that is frequently used until today.
+Over the last decades, various modular robot systems have been proposed \cite{Liu2016, Yun2020, Romiti2022}.
+However, it is only recently that \acp{modrob} have finally left research laboratories.

-The advantages of \acp{modrob} are especially significant if multiple tasks, potentially not known at the stage of hardware design, have to be solved using one robot or one set of modules only \cite{Yim2007}.
-In many cases, however, the use of modular robots in changing configurations still required professional and experienced programmers -- a limitation that made industrial use impractical and has since been resolved by the introduction of self-programming capabilities for modular robots \cite{Althoff2019}.
-In recent years, multiple industrial solutions for modular robots entered the market\footnote{\url{https://www.hebirobotics.com/}}\footnote{\url{https://www.robco.de/en}} or have been announced for a future release\footnote{\url{https://www.beckhoff.com/en-en/products/motion/atro-automation-technology-for-robotics/}}.
-Despite the increased supply in \acs{modrob} hardware, distinct modeling and simulation libraries for \acp{modrob} are not yet available and development and research departments have to fall back to tools designed for traditional robotics, requiring use-case-specific implementations of model generation.
+The benefits of \acp{modrob} become particularly noteworthy when multiple tasks, which may not be known during the hardware design phase, need to be accomplished using a single robot or set of modules only \cite{Yim2007}.
+However, utilizing modular robots in varying configurations often requires the expertise of professional and experienced programmers, rendering industrial implementation impractical.
+This limitation has been overcome with the introduction of self-programming capabilities for modular robots \cite{Althoff2019}.
+In recent years, multiple industrial solutions for modular robots entered the market\footnote{\url{https://www.hebirobotics.com/}}\textsuperscript{,}\footnote{\url{https://www.robco.de/en}} or have been announced for a future release\footnote{\url{https://www.beckhoff.com/en-en/products/motion/atro-automation-technology-for-robotics/}}.
+Despite the increased supply in \acs{modrob} hardware and the acknowledgment of the necessity of fast model generation \cite{IMingChen1999}, distinct modeling libraries for industrial \acp{modrob} are not yet available and development and research departments often resort to tools designed for traditional robotics.